Claims and your insurance costs

 Our claim-rated scale determines the discount applied to your Basic Autoplan premiums.
 If you’ve had an at-fault crash, you will move up the scale a number of steps to determine your discount at your next insurance renewal.

-All drivers will continue to earn discounts for every year they are crash-free, to a maximum of 43 per cent.
+All drivers earn discounts for every year they are crash-free, to a maximum of 43 per cent.
 Customers who have caused a crash can regain their previous discount if they go three consecutive years without being responsible for a crash.

 Remember that it's not just your own crashes that could count.
 If someone else drives your vehicle and has an at-fault crash, your claim record may be affected.